top of page

 SIASS Can Help

-At SIASS, we specialise in technical surveillance and working with our colleagues at Verrimus we have specialist technical surveillance countermeasures support too— including the detection and removal of hidden cameras and listening devices.
+At SIASS, we specialise in technical surveillance.
+We work closely with our colleagues at Verrimus to provide specialist technical surveillance countermeasures support — including the detection and removal of hidden cameras and listening devices.
 Our expert team offers:

 If you manage or own a facility that includes private spaces for staff or the public, you must act now.